 An approved leave of absence extends your Time to Degree by the duration of your leave.

 Procedures and Limitations.
 Leaves of absence must be requested in writing.
-Complete the Leave of Absence Request Form and attach appropriate documentation to support the reason for your leave of absence.
+Complete the Leave of Absence Request Form and attach appropriate documentation to support the reason for your leave of absence (note the "Medical Leave" section below, if applicable).
 Please advise your department/program of your intentions prior to completing and submitting your request for a leave of absence.

 If You Have Not Registered for the semester of your leave of absence, no tuition or fees are required, unless you request access to library and other student services.

 Limitations If You Are Already Enrolled.
 If you are already registered for the semester of your requested leave, please be aware of the following.

 Refunds are processed based upon the date of your approved leave and according to the Add/Drop deadlines and refund schedules for the applicable semester.
 A Financial Policy Appeal must be submitted for consideration of any exceptions.

 Note that the CGU Student and Technology Fees are non-refundable fees.
 See the Tuition & Fees disclosures on the Student Accounts web page.

 Courses for which you have already received a grade may not be dropped.

 Medical Leave.
 Students requesting a medical disability leave of absence must submit documentation on letterhead from a medical provider (M.D., D.O., etc.) stating that you are unable to complete coursework during the semester that the leave is being requested due to medical care/treatment.
 If you are requesting a medical leave in a term that has already begun, the medical provider's documentation should also state when the care started and whether the condition for which you are receiving treatment was present at the beginning of the term or worsened to the point that you are unable to continue with coursework.

 Approval.
 Requests for a leave of absence are submitted to the registrar.